qutip/qutip-tutorials/tutorials-v4/lectures/Lecture-2A-Cavity-Qubit-Gates.md

     name: python3
 ---

-# QuTiP lecture: simulation of a two-qubit gate using a resonator as coupler
+# Lecture 2A: simulation of a two-qubit gate using a resonator as coupler

 Author: J. R. Johansson (robert@riken.jp), https://jrjohansson.github.io/